Why3: Verification of Imperative Programs

 a[j] <- v

-Now complete the specification and invariant in the following minimum function and verify both functions swap
+Now complete the specification and invariant in the following minimum function and verify both functions swap and select.

 let select (a: array int) (i: int) : int